Sandy Adsett: Biography

 Outside of his work in the education sector, Adsett's own artwork has been included in major art exhibitions.
-This includes: "Headlands" (1992) in Sydney, Australia; "Te Waka Toi" (1992-1994), which toured the United States; and "Toi tū Toi Ora" at Auckland Art Gallery.
+This includes: Headlands: Thinking Through New Zealand Art (1992) in Sydney, Australia; "Te Waka Toi" (1992-1994), which toured the United States; and "Toi tū Toi Ora" at Auckland Art Gallery.

+In 2024 Adsett's 1978 painting Waipuna was included in the exhibition Stranieri Ovunque, Foreigners Everywhere curated by Adriano Pedrosa for the 60th international exhibition at the Venice Biennale.
+Other New Zealanders selected for the exhibition were: Brett Graham and Fred Graham, the Mataaho Collective and Selwyn Te Ngareatua Wilson.